sphinx-doc/sphinx/doc/extdev/appapi.rst

 .. method:: Sphinx.add_autodocumenter(cls)

+   Register a new documenter class for the autodoc extension.

    Add *cls* as a new documenter class for the :mod:`sphinx.ext.autodoc` extension.
 It must be a subclass of :class:`sphinx.ext.autodoc.Documenter`.
    This allows to auto-document new types of objects.
 See the source of the autodoc module for examples on how to subclass :class:`Documenter`.

-   ..
-XXX add real docs for Documenter and subclassing
+   .. todo:: Add real docs for Documenter and subclassing

    .. versionadded:: 0.6

 .. method:: Sphinx.add_autodoc_attrgetter(type, getter)

+   Register a new ``getattr``-like function for the autodoc extension.

-   Add *getter*, which must be a function with an interface compatible to the :func:`getattr` builtin, as the autodoc attribute getter for objects that are instances of *type*.
+   Add *getter*, which must be a function with an interface compatible to the :func:`getattr` builtin, as the autodoc attribute getter for objects that are instances of *typ*.
 All cases where autodoc needs to get an attribute of a type are then handled by this function instead of :func:`getattr`.

    .. versionadded:: 0.6

 .. method:: Sphinx.add_search_language(cls)

+   Register a new language for the HTML search index.

    Add *cls*, which must be a subclass of :class:`sphinx.search.SearchLanguage`, as a support language for building the HTML full-text search index.
 The class must have a *lang* attribute that indicates the language it should be used for.
 See :confval:`html_search_language`.

    .. versionadded:: 1.1